 Wear the Proper Safety Gear

 Now that you have an overview of where the tree will fall and in what direction you will run, you can start gathering your safety equipment.
-The staple gear you should have are the following: a hard hat, goggle/safety glasses, gloves, earmuff/earplugs, felling wedges, and chainsaw protective gear.
+The staples of gear you should have are the following: a hard hat, goggle or safety glasses, gloves, earmuff/earplugs, felling wedges, and chainsaw protective gear.
 Don’t attempt to cut down a tree without acquiring all of the safety gear above.
 One wrong move, and you might be the one returning home missing a limb.

 Ask for Professional Help